plasma-umass/Mesh/README.md

 Mesh is described in an [academic paper (PDF)](https://github.com/plasma-umass/Mesh/raw/master/mesh-pldi19-powers.pdf) that appeared at PLDI 2019.

-Mesh runs on Linux; macOS support should be considered alpha-quality, and Windows is a work-in-progress.
+Mesh runs on Linux; macOS support should be considered alpha-quality, and Windows is a work in progress.

 Mesh has a standard C++ build process, and has no runtime dependencies other than libc-related libs: